tylerthomasallen/docs/src/pages/deep-linked-ads/branch-universal-ads.md

 ![image](/img/pages/deep-linked-ads/branch-universal-ads/install-by-secondary-pub.png)

-You can read more about [Persona-Based Attribution here](/pages/dashboard/persona-based-attribution/).
+You can read more about [People-Based Attribution here](/pages/dashboard/people-based-attribution/).

 ## Advanced